jennherrarte/JennHerrarte/README.md

 ### I'm a Developer, Dog Mom, and House Plant Enthusiast!

-💬  Ask me about ...
-- Hiking Trails in Los Angeles
+💬  Ask me about: Hiking Trails in Los Angeles

 📫  Drop me a line on LinkedIn [here!](https://www.linkedin.com/in/jenniferherrarte/)